lghauth/tdd-example/FirstStep.md

 }
 ```

-Now we are going to create the second test, to test when the grade is lower than 7:
+Now we are going to create the second test, to test when the grade is less than 7:

 ```java
 import org.junit.Assert;